Resources

 Performance bonds can offer a measure of financial protection for owners undergoing construction projects.

-Landmarks Process
+Managing the Landmarks Process

 The LPC requires owners to preserve the architectural integrity of the building’s original design.